Get Help with Buying your Medications

 Using RX Assist‘s services will help you save money on your medical bills.
 The site searches a massive database to determine which programs would function best in any given scenario.
 You can reach them at info@rxassist.org by email.
 Moreover, you can find the phone numbers of individual providers in their program directory.

-Co-Pay Assistance Organizations for single mothers
+Co-Pay Assistance Organizations for Single Mothers

 There are plenty of co-pay aid organizations to choose from, depending on the specific prescription needs.
 The American Kidney Fund, for example, will assist someone who is suffering from renal failure.
 You can reach them by dialing (800) 795-3226.
 The PAN Foundation will assist those diagnosed with prostate cancer by calling 1 (866) 316-7263.
 To learn more, Use this chart below.